jckpn/lboro-comp-vision-notes/Computer Vision.md

 ### Searching R-Trees

 - Think of the database like a library, and the library is the R-tree
-- If you know the type of book you're looking for, you would go to the appropriate section to save time
+- If you know the type of book you’re looking for, you would go to the appropriate section to save time
 - In the context of finding similar images, an R-tree organises images based on their features
 - If you give it an image, it examines the features of the image, such as colour, texture, shape, etc.
 - It then goes to the part of the R-tree where similar features are stored, kind of like going to the appropriate section in the library